Sparrrgh/sparrrgh.github.io/_posts/2024-03-23-fuzzing-embedded-systems-1.markdown

 ## Target choice

 Embedded device is quite a broad term, and it encompasses many different type of systems, from huge solar inverters to tiny IoT cameras.
-These devices are designed to perform a handful of **specific** tasks, and often have ad-hoc hardware and software to perform them.
+These devices are designed to perform a handful of **specific** tasks, and often have ad-hoc hardware and software to do so.

 The requirements for low power consumption (they are designed to not be powered off) and low memory consumption (system resources are kept to a minimum to reduce cost and size) make implementing a lot of the modern memory corruption mitigations impossible.
 These makes them a prime target to gain a foothold in a network.